Nibezak/payflow-package/docs/core/reference/orders.md

 ## Order Reference Generating

-By default Lunar will generate a new order reference for you when you create an order from a cart.
+By default Payflow will generate a new order reference for you when you create an order from a cart.
 The format for this
 is:

 ```